 The Care Act

-The new Care Act (2014) came into effect in April 2015.
+The Care Act (2014) came into effect in April 2015.
 The Act is a complete overhaul of previous legislation and changes the way care and support is provided for adults and carers throughout the UK.
 The Act provides standard eligibility criteria for care and support services which applies nationally.

 The Care Act focuses on enabling people to have choice and control of their own care and support.
 The Act takes into account the impact on the whole family not just the individual and to work in a preventative way with people.